 How to Winterize Radicchio

-Depending on the climate and cultivar, you may be able to keep radicchio plants growing through the winter from a fall planting by covering the plants with a layer of straw or other organic mulch before cold weather sets in.
+Depending on the climate and cultivar, you may be able to keep fall-planted radicchio plants growing through the winter by covering the plants with a layer of straw or other organic mulch before cold weather sets in.
 Harvest the heads a couple of weeks before the first frost in fall and cover the crowns with several inches of mulch.
 Rake the mulch away from the crowns in early spring and the overwintered roots may produce new heads for a spring harvest.
 This procedure is also one of the ways to grow "forcing" types of radicchio.

 How to Harvest Radicchio